-- (d) Seasonal Clearing Activity Limitations.
-In the Lake Samish and Lake Padden watersheds, clearing activity, as defined in WCC Chapter 20.97.054, or forest practices regulated by Whatcom County that will result in land disturbance exposed soils exceeding 500 square feet shall not be prohibited permitted from October 1st through May 31st; provided, that: - (i) In addition to the clearing activities exempted under WCC 20.80.733, the Director may approve an exemption to this requirement for the following activities: - (A) Routine maintenance and repair of erosion and sediment control measures; - (B) Activities located at or waterward of the ordinary high-water mark subject to state, federal, and/or local (per Chapter 16.16 WCC and/or WCC Title 23) requirements, including commencement of clearing activity during the wet season, as defined in subsection (1)(a)(ii) of this section, for purposes of minimizing surface water disturbance and site inundation by high water or wave action; - (C) Activities necessary to address an emergency that presents an unanticipated and imminent threat to public health, safety, or the environment that requires immediate action within a time too short to allow full compliance with this section.
+- (b) Seasonal Clearing Activity Limitations.
+In the Lake Samish and Lake Padden watersheds, clearing activity, as defined in WCC Chapter 20.97, or forest practices regulated by Whatcom County that will result in land disturbance exceeding 500 square feet shall be prohibited from October 1st through May 31st; provided, that: - (i) In addition to the clearing activities exempted under WCC 20.80.733, the Director may approve an exemption to this requirement for the following activities: - (A) Routine maintenance and repair of erosion and sediment control measures; - (B) Activities located at or waterward of the ordinary high-water mark subject to state, federal, and/or local (per Chapter 16.16 WCC and/or WCC Title 23) requirements, including commencement of clearing activity during the wet season, as defined in subsection (1)(a)(ii) of this section, for purposes of minimizing surface water disturbance and site inundation by high water or wave action; - (C) Activities necessary to address an emergency that presents an unanticipated and imminent threat to public health, safety, or the environment that requires immediate action within a time too short to allow full compliance with this section.
 Upon abatement of the emergency situation, the clearing activity shall be reviewed for consistency with this chapter and may be subject to additional permit requirements; provided, that the applicant shall make a reasonable attempt to contact the Director prior to the activity.
 When prior notice is not feasible, notification of the action shall be submitted to the Director as soon as the emergency is addressed and no later than two business days following such action.
-Emergency construction does not include development of new permanent protective structures where none previously existed.
+Emergency construction does not include development of new permanent protective structures where none previously existed. - (ii) To ensure compliance with this section, the Director shall not issue development permits requiring more than 500 square feet of land disturbance located within the Lake Samish or Lake Padden watersheds from September 15th through May 31^s.

-- (ii) To ensure compliance with subsection (2)(e) of this section, the Director shall not issue development permits requiring more than 500 square feet of land disturbance located within the Lake Samish or Lake Padden watersheds from September 15th through May 31 within two weeks prior to the watershed seasonal closure on October 1st. - (iii) Soil disturbance associated with an exempt clearing activity shall be minimized to the maximum extent practicable.
-The Director shall have the authority to condition an exempt activity to ensure that temporary erosion and sediment control measures will be implemented. - (iv) An exemption from the seasonal land clearing requirements of this section does not grant authorization for any work to be done in a manner that does not comply with other provisions of this chapter or other applicable development regulations. - (e) One Hundred Fifty Percent Violation Fines.
+- (iii) Soil disturbance associated with an exempt clearing activity shall be minimized to the maximum extent practicable.
+The Director shall have the authority to condition an exempt activity to ensure that temporary erosion and sediment control measures will be implemented. - (iv) An exemption from the seasonal land clearing requirements of this section does not grant authorization for any work to be done in a manner that does not comply with other provisions of this chapter or other applicable development regulations. - (c) One Hundred Fifty Percent Violation Fines.
 When a violation occurs in an area designated as a water resource special management area, the total fine assessment shall be increased to 150 percent of the standard penalty as provided for in Chapter 20.94 WCC, Enforcement and Penalties.